November 11th

 Unity is Strength!

 This timeless truth is famously articulated by Yudhiṣṭhira in the Mahābhārata.
-When their ill-intentioned cousin, Duryodhana, was captured by an enemy, his brother Bhīma was reluctant to come to his aid.
-It was Yudhiṣṭhira who, with wisdom and foresight, urged Bhīma to set aside personal grudges and offer help in Duryodhana's moment of peril.
+When their ill-intentioned cousin Duryodhana was captured by an enemy, Yudhiṣṭhira's brother Bhīma was reluctant to come to his aid.
+But Yudhiṣṭhira urged Bhīma to set aside personal grudges and offer help in Duryodhana's moment of peril.
 He said, "pitted against each other, we are 5 people against their hundred.
 Whereas against a common enemy, we are a unified 105!"

-Though family disputes are inevitable, and conflicts may simmer within its walls, there is a higher purpose when facing external threats.
-In times of adversity, the bonds of kinship must transcend individual differences.
-Familial matters should be resolved internally, within the confines of the family.
-But when united against a common foe, the strength of that unity is unmatched.
+Familial matters must be resolved internally, within the confines of the family.
+Though family disputes are inevitable and conflicts may simmer within the walls, there is a higher purpose when facing external threats.
+In times of adversity, bonds of kinship must transcend individual differences.
+When united against a common foe, the strength of that unity is unmatched.

-This principle extends far beyond the family unit.
+This principle of unity extends far beyond a family unit.
 It is the cornerstone of communities, cities, states, and nations.
-When a common enemy seeks to undermine the very fabric of society, the imperative to stand together becomes critical.
-Divided we weaken, but unified we resist.
-If we allow ourselves to be consumed by internal strife, we invite the enemy in, making it easier for them to divide and conquer.
+When a common enemy seeks to undermine the very fabric of society, it is imperative to stand together.
+Divided we are weak, but unified we resist.
+If we allow ourselves to be consumed by internal strife we invite the enemy inside, making it easier for them to divide and conquer.
+It is critical and crucial to stay as one unit.

-A family need not be flawless, but it must be united.
-And just as a family is a source of strength through unity, so too must we elevate that sense of unity to the level of the nation.
-We must know who is ours and who is not.
-For in unity, there is power; in division, there is defeat.
+A family need not be flawless, but it must be united!
+Just as a family is a source of strength through unity, we must also elevate this sense to the national level.
+It’s essential to discern who truly belongs in our lives and who does not.
+For, in unity there is power and in division there is defeat.

 pada vigrahaH: